 Is it worth it?

 You should plan your trip to Barcelona and work out the things you really want to see.
 When you look at the list you prepare, you can then look in detail at all the passes available and decide which one suits you best or whether you should get one at all.
-It has to be said that a major advantage of having a Barcelona City Pass is that it guarantees you entry, even on the busiest of days, and you do not have to queue.
+It has to be said that a major advantage of having a Barcelona attractions pass is that it guarantees you entry, even on the busiest of days, and you do not have to queue.

 The benefit of that is obvious and not just the fact you will not be wasting any time.